[Music] Hello there, it’s Mark, and this is The Everyday Language for English Learners Podcast.

 “That team are great, they’ve won championships and got players who have been round the block.”

 And that means the players have got experience.
-You know, they’re not all new – newbies, they’re not new players who, who don’t know the tricks.
+You know, they’re not all new – newbies, they’re not all new players who, who don’t know the tricks.
 Who haven’t got experience of playing in these kinds of matches.

 Okay, they’ve been, “round the block”.